fleekxyz/fleek-xyz-docs/docs/terms.md

 ### What about my privacy?

 Fleek takes the privacy of its users very seriously.
-For the current Fleek Privacy Policy, please click [here](/privacy).

 The Children’s Online Privacy Protection Act (“COPPA”) requires that online service providers obtain parental consent before they knowingly collect personally identifiable information online from children who are under 13.
 We do not knowingly collect or solicit personally identifiable information from children under 16; if you are a child under 16, please do not attempt to register for the Services or send any personal information about yourself to us.
 If we learn we have collected personal information from a child under 16, we will delete that information as quickly as possible.
 If you believe that a child under 16 may have provided us personal information, please contact us at support@fleek.xyz.